 What is the “Mapping civic education in Europe”?

 Mapping civic education in Europe is one of our key programmes.
-Together with partners, we are identifying the main actors of civic education in 21 countries in Europe, both in non-formal and informal civic education.
+Together with partners, we are identifying the main actors of civic education in Europe, both in non-formal and informal civic education.
 We are learning what are the topics they work with, which groups of society are they focusing on, and whether and how they cooperate with others.
 Finally, we are analysing their needs to help inform the work of those supporting civil society in Europe.

 What will the results be?